 Written by Sue Kales

-If you’ve missed any of our previous daily readings, you can find them all archived here.
-We hope these readings are helping you encounter God this season!
+If you miss any of our daily readings, you can find them archived here.
+(Readings will be added each day.)
+We hope these readings will help you encounter God this season!